 Boys must keep their hair clean and neat.
-Hair that is too long (below the collar) is strictly prohibited.
-Long bangs that obstruct the eyes will not be allowed.
+Long hair, bangs that obstruct vision or hair in a bun is strongly discouraged.
 Hair is to be off of the collar and ears must be showing.
 St. Joseph School does not permit any student from having a pattern shaved into that side or top of the head.
-Haircut and styles such as, but not limited to, mullets, mohawks will not be permitted at St. Joseph School.
+Haircut and styles such as, but not limited to, mullets, mohawks will not be permitted at St. Joseph School and bars the student from leadership positions until the hair grows out to a normal length.

 Girls and Boys hair must be of natural color.
 Hair coloring and streaks are not permitted.
 No extreme hairstyles or extreme hair adornments (no hair extensions/glitter extensions).
 No undercut (shaved) or shaved sides of hair.
-No unnatural hair color or steaks.
+No unnatural hair color or steaks are encouraged and leadership positions are interrupted until the hair returns to normal color.

-St. Joseph School reserves the right to apply the appropriate sanctions for failure to comply with St. Joseph School's dress code.
-Students who are notified that their appearance does not comply with the dress code are expected to return the following school day in compliance.
+St. Joseph School reserves the right to apply the appropriate sanctions for failure to comply with St. Joseph School's dress code and personal appearance compliance.
+Students who are notified that their appearance does not comply with the dress code are expected to return the following school day in compliance, when possible..
 If additional time is needed, it is to be granted by the administration.
+Strong consideration for compliance of school policies and procedures is a mark of full membership, character and "buy in" for the success of the St. Joseph School student as a member of this community.
+The blatant and continued disregard of school policies indicates the lack of full ownership and membership into the school community.
+Therefore, the student chooses to remove themselves from participation in leadership opportunities, and school parties and perhaps field trips.